wright-jake/arrays-and-lists/README.md

 Also use 0-based indexing

 Strings are immutable in Python (we can't change the content of a string once it is initialised)

+Sorting:

+Selection Sort works by finding the minimum and moving it to the left each time

+    class Solution:
+    def sortArray(self, nums: List[int]) -> List[int]:

+        #we will start from the beginning of our array
+        for i in range(len(nums)):

+            #assume that the first number in the list is the minimum
+            minimum = i

+            #we then compare this minimum with the rest of the list
+            for j in range(i + 1, len(nums)):

+                #if we find a smaller number
+                if nums[j] < nums[minimum]:

+                    #then we set this as our new minimum
+                    minimum = j

+            #checks to see if a new minimum has been found
+            if minimum != i:

+                #if yes then swap the places of these
+                nums[minimum], nums[i] = nums[i], nums[minimum]

+        #return array which has been sorted by selection sort
+        return nums